Britannia Conveyancing Panel Information

 Read More

-The CLC has begun discussions with banks and their representative bodies to see whether and how the risks that lenders wish to mitigate could be addressed through the regulatory framework rather than via ad hoc arrangements that can differ from lender to lender.
-We expect that that the CLC have been in touch with lenders such as Britannia in the recent past.
+The CLC has entered discussions with lenders and their representative bodies to see whether and how the risks that lenders wish to mitigate could be addressed through the regulatory framework rather than via ad hoc arrangements that can differ from lender to lender.
+We expect that that the CLC have been in touch with lenders such as Britannia as well as the CML.

-Our membership of the Britannia conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my CQS application?
+my firm’s membership of the Britannia conveyancing panel was terminated but was reinstated on appeal, do I need to include this information on my application for CQS accreditation?

-You should provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your firm’s application but gives the Law Society a complete picture of what has gone on.
+It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your firm’s application but gives the CQS team a complete picture of what has gone on.

-You would be advised to communicate with Britannia to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains a specific inquiry for banks to enumerate who to contact to obtain standard documents.
+You should get in touch with Britannia to obtain standard documents.
+The CML Handbook incorporates an express inquiry for banks to establish who to contact to obtain standard documents.
 Britannia in their Part 2’s state:

 Find a Lawyer on the Britannia Conveyancing Panel